andrewr0498/Live-Betting/README.md

 ### Questions for Daniel

 1. Were you thinking of only using moneyline?
 Or did you want spread too?
+What did you want to do with win probability?